Welcome to Teaching with Zoom!

 - Don’t let students in before you open the meeting.
 Get ready before you open the class and allow them to enter from the Waiting Room.

-- If you are going to record your class, consider recording to the Zoom Cloud where it will be saved for 60 days.
-If you want to save your recordings for longer, you will have to download them to your computer or personal Cloud space (Dropbox, OneDrive, etc.) Providing the Zoom cloud recording link to your students will give you the option of tracking who has viewed the recording through Zoom Recording Analytics.
+- If you are going to record your class, consider recording to the Zoom Cloud where it will be saved for 60 days and allow you track student views through Zoom Recording Analytics.
+If you want to save your recordings for longer, you will have to download them to your computer or personal Cloud space (Dropbox, OneDrive, etc.)

 - For tightened security, consider disabling the Personal Meeting ID (in Settings.)
 This is your unique, non-changeable code; once you use it, anyone can use it to enter any other meeting you have set up, decreasing your security control.
 While the PMI is convenient in a corporate work environment for quick on-the-spot meetings, it is not advisable to use with students or with your teams in repeating meetings.